 - 1. Victims are not required to provide any documentation of their immigration status.
 Accept the original OR recertification (without an expiration date) letter or letter for children in place of INS documentation.
-The "entry date" will not change on the recertification letter. - Call the trafficking verification line at (202) 401-5510 to confirm the validity of the certification letter or letter for children and notify ORR at HHS of the benefits for which the individual is applying. - 3.
+The "entry date" will not change on the recertification letter. - 2.
+Call the trafficking verification line at (866) 401-5510 to confirm the validity of the certification letter or letter for children and notify ORR at HHS of the benefits for which the individual is applying. - 3.
 Note the "entry date" for refugee benefit purposes.
 The individual's "entry date" is the certification date listed in the letter. - 4.
-Call the trafficking verification line at (202) 401-5510 for assistance when having difficulty confirming identity. - 5.
+Call the trafficking verification line at (866) 401-5510 for assistance when having difficulty confirming identity. - 5.
 Assist the individual in applying for a non-work Social Security Number. - 6.
 Issue benefits to the same extent as a refugee. - 7.
-Record the expiration date of the certification letter or letter so a review of eligibility will be done at the appropriate time.
+Record the expiration date of certification letters so a review of eligibility will be done at the appropriate time.
+Certification letters dated after November 6, 2001 will have no expiration date.